Wright State visits Terry and Eastern Michigan - WTOP News

 Ypsilanti, Michigan; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Eastern Michigan plays Wright State after Jalen Terry scored 28 points in Eastern Michigan’s 99-76 loss to the Purdue Fort Wayne Mastodons.
+BOTTOM LINE: Eastern Michigan takes on Wright State after Jalen Terry scored 28 points in Eastern Michigan’s 99-76 loss to the Purdue Fort Wayne Mastodons.

-The Eagles are 1-2 on their home court.
-Eastern Michigan ranks seventh in the MAC with 13.2 assists per game led by Christian Henry averaging 3.5.
+The Eagles have gone 1-2 in home games.
+Eastern Michigan allows 74.2 points and has been outscored by 4.5 points per game.

 The Raiders are 2-3 on the road.
-Wright State averages 76.8 points while outscoring opponents by 4.6 points per game.
+Wright State is third in the Horizon League scoring 76.8 points per game and is shooting 50.1%.

-Eastern Michigan is shooting 44.3% from the field this season, 0.8 percentage points lower than the 45.1% Wright State allows to opponents.
-Wright State averages 8.6 made 3-pointers per game this season, 0.3 more makes per game than Eastern Michigan allows.
+Eastern Michigan’s average of 7.1 made 3-pointers per game this season is only 0.4 fewer made shots on average than the 7.5 per game Wright State gives up.
+Wright State has shot at a 50.1% rate from the field this season, 4.2 percentage points higher than the 45.9% shooting opponents of Eastern Michigan have averaged.

-TOP PERFORMERS: Terry is shooting 47.2% and averaging 16.3 points for the Eagles.
+TOP PERFORMERS: Terry is scoring 16.3 points per game and averaging 5.6 rebounds for the Eagles.

-Brandon Noel is scoring 19.4 points per game with 7.9 rebounds and 1.4 assists for the Raiders.
+Brandon Noel is averaging 19.4 points and 7.9 rebounds for the Raiders.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.